Duncanma/Blog/content/Blog/this-isnt-exactly-useful-but-i-find-it-cool.md

 ---
 date: 2003-03-27T12:35:00+00:00
-title: This isn&#8217;t exactly useful, but I find it cool
+title: This isn't exactly useful, but I find it cool
 type: posts
 ---
 I've been working on code to pull the currently playing item out of Windows Media Player and in my quest I ran into